Prohibited items are:

 Are you a business already using eco-friendly items and are ready to be certified?

-Get your certification with the Ocean Allies and be recognized by customers and other businesses alike!
+Get your certification with Ocean Allies and be recognized by customers and other businesses alike!
 This certification helps to promote your business to consumers who actively look for eco-friendly places to eat, shop and work with.
+Once you are certified you will be listed on their partner page as well as on the Clearwater Marine Aquarium page so that residents and visitors can help celebrate your accomplishments.